Top 20 Kubernetes Interview Questions

 11. What is kube-proxy?

 Kube-proxy manages the host sub-netting and makes services available to other components of the system.
-Its function is to direct to the correct container based on the IP and port number of incoming requests, thus helping with load balancing.
+Its function is to direct to correct containers based on the IP and port number of incoming requests, thus helping with load balancing.

 12. What is a Heapster in Kubernetes?